pani3610/obs-parody-ticker/issues.md

 + [x] Duplicating source doesn't retain the position or lock values.
 + [ ] Complete remove feed.
 + [x] Stop should delete all sources.
-+ [ ] Handle case when no scene is selected in GUI.
 + [ ] Following error thrown in the Ticker thread. find root cause
     ```
     Connected to OBS